utPLSQL/utPLSQL/docs/userguide/annotations.md

 ### Beforeall

-Marks a procedure to be executed before all test procedures in a suite.
+Marks annotated procedure to be executed before all test procedures in a suite.

-Single beforeall procedure.
+If `--%beforeall` raises an exception, suite content cannot be safely executed as the setup was not executed successfully for the suite.

+If `--%beforeall` raises an exception the following will happen:
+- the `--%beforeall` procedures that follow the failed one, **will not be executed**
+- all `--%test` procedures and their `--%beforeeach`, `--%aftereach`, `--%beforetest` and `--%aftertest` procedures within suite package **will not be executed**
+- all `--%test` procedures **will be marked as failed**
+- the `--%afterall` procedures **will be executed**
+- test execution will continue uninterrupted for other suite packages

+When multiple `--%beforeall` procedures are defined in a suite package, all of them will be executed before invoking any test.

+For multiple `--%beforeall` procedures order of execution is defined by annotation position in the package specification.

 ```sql
 create or replace package test_package as
   --%suite(Tests for a package)